-The survey asked residents a number of questions about their satisfaction with some Council services and facilities, about perceptions of the Council and satisfaction with their interactions with Council.
+The survey asked residents a number of questions about their satisfaction with a range of Council services and facilities, about perceptions of the Council and satisfaction with their interactions with the Council.

-Overall satisfaction with Council recorded a satisfaction score of 76% for 2018/19, a little down on the 80% result in 2017/18.
+Overall satisfaction with the Council recorded a satisfaction score of 76% for 2018/19, a little down on the 80% result in 2017/18.